 You might like...

-Echinaceas have grown in popularity in recent years, thanks to the trend for prarie-style planting.
-They are easy to grow as they will tolerate most decent soils and their sturdy nature means that staking is unnecessary.
+Echinaceas have grown in popularity in recent years, thanks to the trend for prairie-style planting.
+They're easy to grow as they tolerate most decent soils and their sturdy nature means that staking is unnecessary.
 Their long-lived flowers are excellent for cutting and are attractive to bees.
-'Robert Bloom' produces beautiful upward-facing, flat, dusky red-purple flowers with orange-brown centres from July to September.
+Echinacea 'Irresistable' produces beautiful upward-facing, flat, pinkish-purple flowers from June to September.

 Plant type: Hardy perennial

 Flower colour: Magenta

 I'm a novice gardener but have planted echinacea

 Does anyone know why these flowers last so long?
 They seem to last for weeks in my garden!